ischeinfeld/sarcasm-word-vecs/README.md

 ## CNN

-With 10 epochs on training size
+With 10 epochs, training on 19000 examples and testing on 1000.

 | Ngram Sentiment Feature | Test Performance |
 | ----------------------- |------------------|
 | 0 | 78.4 |